hollowdll/hakjdb/docs/hakjserver.md

 # Configuration

 Configurations are stored in a configuration file and can be changed there.
 This file is created with default configurations if it doesn't exist.
 The name of the configuration file is `hakjserver-config.yaml` and it is created to the [data directory](#data-directory).
+The server tries to find the file in this directory.
 Configurations are stored in YAML format.

 Below is a list of all configurations with their default values: